plotdb/uploadr/README.md

 and here is for viewer:

  - `file`: same with uploadr, along with the selector under `file`.
  - `load`: a DOM element triggering additional load when clicking.
+Hidden when no more content to load.
+ - `end`: a DOM element to show when there's no more content to load.
+ - `reset`: a DOM element to trigger list reset.
+Also, only show when there's no more content to load.
  - `loader`: a `running` class will be added to element(s) with this name.